Career Resources >

 Vault Career Insider: Contains comprehensive information by industry and company.
 This includes more than 60 career and industry guidebooks, 43 updated premium employer profiles and much more.
 Log in to BizLink and access the Vault Career Insider link under the shortcuts on the home page.
 This site is only available to current UB School of Management students.

-- America's Career Infonet: Here you can find information about particular occupations (training, outlook, earnings); particular geographic areas (demographic information), trends and resources.
+- Career One Stop: Here you can find information about particular occupations (training, outlook, earnings); particular geographic areas (demographic information), trends and resources.
 You can search by menu, key words or SIC codes.
 Although the site is in a preliminary stage of development, the information displayed is very helpful.

 - Occupational Outlook Handbook: This is the place to begin in researching particular occupational fields.
 It is the Bureau of Labor Statistics official handbook.